-Here are some important ways of maintaining healthy fish in your aquaponics system:
+Here are some tips on maintaining healthy fish in your aquaponics system:

-1. Observe fish both before and after their daily feeding and note how much fed is eaten.
+- Observe fish before and after daily feeding and note how much feed is eaten.

-4. Maintain a low-stress environment with consistent good water quality, specific for the fish in the system.
+- Maintain a low-stress environment with consistentgood water quality, specific for the fish in the system.

 Healthy Fish Behavior